Skip to content

 AppSync GraphQL APIReal-time subscriptions (WebSocket), used for streaming responses

-API Gateway v2HTTP queries and mutations, connector webhook ingress
+API Gateway v2HTTP queries and mutations, integration webhook ingress

-Connector LambdasOne per connector (Slack, GitHub, Google) — handles inbound events
+Integration LambdasOne per integration (GitHub, Google) — handles inbound events

 Step FunctionsAutomation runner, routine executor